Lately, I've been thinking about expanding my business

 Of course, getting another ferret also means more expensesmore food, more litter, and more vet bills.
 With my new job, I am not worried about the financial aspect of getting another ferret.
 I'm worried about the ferret I already have.

 My ferret, Alfie, is, without a doubt, a stereotypical only child.
 He gets my and my boyfriend's full and undivided attention 24 hours a day, and he is the center of our universe.
 And he knows it, too!
 He's a spoiled little brat and he's got his ferrents eating out of the palm of his paw (do ferrets have palms?).

-Before we go any further, I'd like to see whether some of my readers know of Calgary Pest Control?
+Before we go any further, I'd like to see whether some of my readers know of Titan Transline?
 I'm curious about their services however i haven't had a chance to learn about them.
-They're an exterminator in Alberta.
+They're a trucking company in Ontario.
 If any of you have personal experience with them, I'd like to find out about it.
 Leave your impressions in the comments below.
 Now, lets get back to it!

 However, when my boyfriend and I are gone to work during the day, I feel sad leaving Alfie alone.
 He usually follows me to the door in the morning when I go to leave for work, and sometimes he'll even run out the door and I have to pick him up, place him back inside, and close the door as fast as I can before he sneaks out again.
 The look Alfie gives me when I close the door just breaks my heart.
 I hate leaving him alone, but unfortunately, I just can't take him everywhere I go (I think every place in this world should be ferret-friendly!).
 This is one of the main reasons why I'm considering a second ferret (aside from the obvious more fun and more love!).